|Home ›› Grantee Profiles

 This grant is for the Child Witness Centre Empowering Youth to Use Their Voice and Be Heard program.
 This program supports and empowers 30-50 youth to use their voice, be heard through the justice process and provides them with resources so they can heal.Big Brothers Big Sisters Waterloo Region

 Children and Youth Planning Table - Region of Waterloo

-This position is responsible for building capacity within the CYPT member organizations in meaningful youth engagement.
-Part of this role is researching and testing how to engage vulnerable youth and keep them engaged.
-This employee works with organizations in-house to broaden the community shared investment in youth engagement.
+This position helps to build capacity within the CYPT member organizations in meaningful youth engagement.
+Part of this role would be researching and testing how to engage marginalized youth and keep them engaged.

 Community Justice Initiatives

 Equip: Building Skills for Teens and Caregivers to Thrive through Conflict

 The project goal is to assist teens to form positive connections with caregivers, increase their life skills, have a meaningful voice in decision-making, and the resilience to navigate stressful situations.

 This program consists of teen coaching sessions, caregiver coaching session and restorative mediation focusing on creating concrete plans to support relationship health to build the capacity to manage conflict.

 The After School Mentorship program provides high-quality programs during the critical after-school time that build skills of vulnerable youth in four at risk neighbourhoods, Chandler Mowat, Kingsdale, Courtland Shelley and Sunnydale, to help them reach their full potential.